rust-osdev/bootimage/Readme.md

 # The timeout for running a test through `bootimage test` or `bootimage runner` (in seconds)
 test-timeout = 300

-# Whether the `--no-reboot` flag should be passed to test executables
+# Whether the `-no-reboot` flag should be passed to test executables
 test-no-reboot = true
 ```